 This Raspberry Lemon Loaf is the best possible combination of fresh raspberries and lemons in a sweet loaf cake.
-It is tangy, bright and citrusy.
-It is the most incredible spring dessert.
+It is tangy, bright, and citrusy.

 Raspberry and lemon are two of my favorite flavors when it comes to dessert, and they go so well together.
-Put the two together in a loaf pan, and the result is just bursting with flavor.
-This Raspberry Lemon Loaf has taken many, many tries over many years, and more recently many months to get this just right, but it is perfect.
+This Raspberry Lemon Loaf Cake has taken many, many tries over many years, and more recently many months to get this just right, but it is perfect.
+When I am craving a lemon treat, I also love these Lemon Blueberry Poppyseed Muffins, or this Old Fashioned Lemon Pie.

 Below is a list of all of the things that I tried that did not work - and I tried a lot.
-Then further below is a list of the reasons why this specific recipe works really well.
-After so many different variations with lots of different types of ingredients, I have written up the final perfect version below!
+Then further below is a list of the reasons why this specific recipe works so well.
+After so many variations with lots of different ingredients, I have written up the final perfect version below!
 I hope you love it as much as I do!!

 What Didn’t Work

 Extra Lemon Juice: Increasing the lemon flavor by drizzling lots of lemon juice over the final loaf didn’t work either.
-The juice by itself in a larger quantity was too acidic and off putting.
+The juice by itself in a larger quantity was too acidic and off-putting.
 It tasted too sour.
+In the final version, I only use ¼ cup for the lemon drizzle.

-Modeling after my Banana Bread: When all else fails I go back to my banana bread and see if I can model a recipe after my tried and true banana bread.
+Modeling after my Banana Bread: When all else fails I go back to my banana bread and see if I can model a recipe after my tried and true banana bread made without a loaf pan.
 But this didn’t work either!
 I replaced the mashed bananas with plain yogurt and a small amount of lemon juice, but it was pretty boring.

 What Did Work: